Hitesh1711/quiz/CONTRIBUTING.md

 #### Make changes in the CODE

-The best way to contribute is to "clone" your fork of contact-app to your development area.
+The best way to contribute is to "clone" your fork of quiz to your development area.
 That sounds like some jargon, but "forking" on GitHub means
 "making a copy of that repo to your account" and "cloning" means "copying that code to your environment so you can work on it".

 1. [Set up Git](https://help.github.com/en/articles/set-up-git) (Windows, Mac & Linux)